 Dallas pollen forecast — Sixth Floor Museum at Dealey Plaza neighborhood

-Today (11 July) pollen in Sixth Floor Museum at Dealey Plaza, Dallas is none Tomorrow (12 July 2026) levels are similar.
+Today (22 August) pollen in Sixth Floor Museum at Dealey Plaza, Dallas is low; ragweed is low.
+Tomorrow (23 August 2026) levels are similar - ragweed increasing, grass at low levels.
+Over the following five days grass and ragweed will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 Developed with support from the European Space Agency (ESA)’s Business Applications and Space Solutions (BASS) team